Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Course numbers are used according to the conventional practices established by the university for course numbering, as adapted by each college within the academic structure of its programs.

-Consistent with the usual university practice, colleges and departments may develop their own numbering schemes in consultation with the registrar for new and revised courses, based on numbers available and on the order in which they want to have their courses appear in the catalogue.
+Consistent with the usual university practice, colleges and departments may develop their own numbering schemes in consultation with the registrar for new and revised courses, based on numbers available the level of study required, and on the order in which they want to have their courses appear in the catalogue.
+Frequent renumbering should be avoided if possible, as it causes administrative complexity and results in confusion for students.
 Please see Appendix: Course Level Numbering.

 Course numbering will usually follow the conventional practice as described below and shown in the course levels chart.